AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 __Standalone__ profiling system.
 Makes it easy to add __your own profiling data.__
 Finally, it can __record data remotely.__ __Smaller impact__ on execution.

+__Game__ thread: Calculates all __game logic__ and __transforms.__
+* Animations
+* Object Positions
+* Caracter Movement
+* Physics
+* Spawning
+* AI

+By default, Ticks are calculated __every frame.__ The fact is, Blueprints __rarely__ need to tick by default.
+(Ticking can be disabled per-Blueprint in the Blueprint Class Defaults)
+Too many actors ticing can __substantially slow down__ a project and identifying these is important.

+`stat game` gives a general idea on how long the various gameplay ticks are taking.
+Use `dumpticks` to see a list of all actors that are currently ticking.

+Which of these could be driven by __Events__ or __Timers__?

+__Alternatives to Tick:
+* Timelines
+* TImers
+* Manual toggling of Actor Tick
+* Reducing the Tick Interval
+* Event driven systems (use dispatchers!)

+Simple rotation effects can be replaced with native logic or shaders.
+Using __RotatingMovementComponent__ can do work in C++.

+Or use __RotateAboutWorldAxis__ material function to calculate in on the vertex shader.

+* __Expensive__ Functionality: Try to avoid using inherently __expensive__ functions:
+- Get All Actors of Class (Functions like that can wreak havoc on performance)
+- For Loop (Can be expensive especially when nested.
+Consider using breakable loops if iterations aren't necessary after a result has been found.)
+-SpawnActor NONE (The more complicated construction script is, the more extensive the spawn time.)